topspin/topspin-wordpress/readme.txt

 * Immediate output of fully functional Store Pages will little or no CSS or Template customization (novice)
 * Fully customizable Template and CSS files (pro)

+= Requirements =
-= Topspin Artist Account Required.
-Please visit: http://topspinmedia.com to sign up. =
+* Topspin Artist Account Required.
+Please visit: http://topspinmedia.com to sign up
+* PHP 5.0 or higher
+* PHP cUrl (if unsure, please check with your server administrator.)

 Plugin developed for Topspin Media by [The Uprising Creative](http://theuprisingcreative.com)